prabhu-sunderaraman/full-stack-2024/backend/discussions.md

 ### Jul 26

 * Arrays are faster to access compared to ArrayLists.
-WHY?
+WHY? - Malavika
-* Arrays or ArrayLists? which one is suited for concurrent applications?
+* Arrays or ArrayLists? which one is suited for concurrent applications? - Anek
+* Output of printstatement is weird - Swetha